HIWIN LOGO

 Climate risk and opportunity identification and assessment

 In line with the TCFD framework, HIWIN convenes regular workshops to identify climate risks and opportunities, bringing together department managers and external consultants.
 We focus on eight major risk categories, including existing and emerging regulations, technological, legal, market, and reputational risks, as well as immediate and longterm physical risks.
 These risks encompass our operations, upstream and downstream activities, and customer activities.
 During the workshop, various groups engage in in-depth discussions on the likelihood and impact of these risks and opportunities and map out a risk and opportunity matrix.
 We then prioritize the top five risks and opportunities based on their dimensions and scores.
-The ESG Committee then reports the results to the president.
+The ESG Committee then reports the results to the president (Chief Sustainability Officer).
 The risks and opportunities are analyzed according to their potential revenue impacts, feasibility, and effectiveness.
 Resulting decisions are as follows.

 Monetization Analysis of Physical Risks